Classic Lares Trek

 We will welcome you to our Cusco offices on the evening prior to your trek for a pre-departure briefing for your Lares Trek.
 The briefings take place at approximately 6:00pm.
 TreXperience understand that many hikers may be nervous or inexperienced and so the briefing is an opportunity to meet your guide(s) who will talk you through what to expect over the coming days.
 Our guides are very approachable and experienced so feel free to use this opportunity to ask them any questions you may have.

-All admission permits are included.
+All permits for the Salineras, the Lares Trail and the Machu Picchu entrance tickets are included.
 In order to obtain all relevant permits for your hike we will require a photocopy of your passport.
 We kindly request you share this with the team as soon as you book your trek.

-Trexperience offer a door to door service in the Lares Trek; we will pick up from your hotel on the morning of the trek and drop off back at your hotel on the last day.
-All required transportation throughout the trek is included, as well as the train back from Aguas Calientes.
-The train is Expedition class but can be upgraded to the Vistadome train for $55 per person.
-In addition Trexperience offer a complementary transfer service to and from the airport and your hotel.
+TreXperience offer a door to door service in the Lares Trek tour; we will pick up from your hotel on the morning of the trek and drop off back at your hotel on the last day.
+All required transportation throughout the trek is included, as well as the train back from Machu Picchu Pueblo.
+The bus down to Aguas Calientes from Machu Picchu and the train ride on a Panoramic Exclusive train on the last day to come back to Cusco are included.
+In addition TreXperience offer a complementary transfer service to and from the airport and your hotel.

 √ Experienced tour guides